openalto/ietf-hackathon/docs/ietf-113/demo_1.md

 [mininet-dashboard]: https://github.com/sflow-rt/mininet-dashboard

-As depicted above using Alto-based replication sorting in the given topology decreased the download time to a third.
+As depicted above using ALTO-based replication sorting in the given topology decreased the download time to a third.

 ## Contributions